 We are operated by Drone Media a division of DC Geomtics (PTY) LTD

-The information contained in this website is provided for informational purposes only, and should not be construed as legal advice on any matter.
+The information contained in this website is for informational purposes only and furthermore should not be construed as legal advice on any matter.

 To operate a drone commercially in South Africa the civil aviation governing body (sacaa) require the company to have a remote operator certificate (ROC) and for the pilots to have a remote pilots license (RPL).
 When looking for a drone operator make sure they have a ROC.

-Operations need to have a medical aid kit and fire extinguisher on hand.
+All drones need to register with the SACAA and furthermore display their registration numbers.
+Operations need to have a medical aid kit and additionally a fire extinguisher on hand.

-All our aircraft have been registered with the SACAA.This can be identified by the yellow registration marks that have to be visible on the drone.
-Regular maintenance is carried out by a certified RMT remote maintenance technician to ensure our aircraft adhere to the highest safety and maintenance standards enabling us to always be moving forward as a leader in RPAS operations in South Africa.
+Our aircraft are all registered with the SACAA.
+Identification marks visible by the yellow letters stuck onto the craft.
+These have to be visible on the drone.
+Regular maintenance carried out by a certified RMT remote maintenance technician.
+Maintenance firstly ensures our aircraft adhere to the highest safety and maintenance standards.
+Drone Air is a leader in safe RPAS operations in South Africa. .

-All our pilots undergo regular training to ensure our safety standards are maintained.
+All our pilots undergo regular training to ensure our safety standards.We strive for the highest standards in Safety.
 We are always pushing our pilots to advance their knowledge and certifications.

-We are authorised by the SACAA to operate in:
+Authorised by the SACAA to operate in:

-closer than 50m to people
+closer than 50m to people.

-closer than 50m to buildings
+closer than 50m to buildings.

 Our pilots undergo training to make sure they can operate a drone safely in the above areas.